 (2004, Amaru, Interscope).
 The fact that 2Pac dedicates to Kato

-in his 2nd verse and not to Mental tend to indicate that the song was
+in his 2nd verse and not to Mental could indicate the song was

 recorded between April and

 October of 93.
-Johnny J is credited as original producer in Loyal To The Game, so the song could have been recorded at the end of the Thug Life Original
+Johnny J is credited as the original producer in Loyal To The Game credits, so the song was probably recorded at the end of the Thug Life Original

-sessions (2Pac there interpolates lines from songs he recorded for
+sessions (2Pac there interpolates lines from various songs he recorded for

 song (with or without the singer) have an